redpanda-data/connect/docs/outputs/README.md

   outputs: []
 ```

-The switch output type allows you to configure multiple conditional output targets
+The switch output type allows you to configure multiple conditional output
-by listing child outputs paired with conditions.
-In the following example, messages
+targets by listing child outputs paired with conditions.
+Conditional logic is
+currently applied per whole message batch.
+In order to multiplex per message of
+a batch use the [`broker`](#broker) output with the pattern
+`fan_out`.

-containing "foo" will be sent to both the `foo` and `baz` outputs.
-Messages containing
+In the following example, messages containing "foo" will be sent to both the
-"bar" will be sent to both the `bar` and `baz` outputs.
-Messages containing both "foo"
+`foo` and `baz` outputs.
+Messages containing "bar" will be
+sent to both the `bar` and `baz` outputs.
+Messages
-and "bar" will be sent to all three outputs.
-And finally, messages that do not contain
+containing both "foo" and "bar" will be sent to all three outputs.
+And finally,
-"foo" or "bar" will be sent to the `baz` output only.
+messages that do not contain "foo" or "bar" will be sent to the `baz`
+output only.

 ``` yaml
 output: